 The Fort Wayne VA was closed and I was extremely angry and hysterical !!!!!!!
 Like you, I had to go beg for mercy in the ER to get a gas card.

 Fort Wayne Travel Pay (Jan, a male) apologized and gave me the travel pay in Fort Wayne.
 But, I am afraid to go back to Indy and get treated like that again.

 Dan Stauffer gave me your name.
-He also told me someone in Fort Wayne screwed up my approval papers.
+He also told me someone in Ft Wayne screwed up my approval papers.
 I don't quite understand that.

 Just thought Id share with you.
 I assume you were a Col?
 I SALUTE you!

 Gina Gabriele RN (jobless also)